 Comfry, Goldenseal, and Vitamin E Paste – the herbs comfrey root and goldenseal root have traditionally been used to promote the healing of skin ailments, fight bacteria, and relieve inflammation.
 These herbs have soothing and heat clearing qualities, which make them beneficial for burn scar treatment.
-Mix 1/8-tsp. of comfrey root powder, 1/8-tsp. of goldenseal root powder, with one capsule of Vitamin E to form a paste.
-Apply this home remedy paste to the scar or burn for treatment several times a day.
+Mix 1/8 teaspoon of comfrey root powder and 1/8 teaspoon of goldenseal root powder, with one capsule of Vitamin E to form a paste.
+Apply this paste to the scar or burn several times a day.
 Do not rinse off for maximum benefit, as the paste will become a scab as it hardens.

 Cucumber – in juice form it is an effective scar treatment and a good astringent for us after the other remedies.

-Elderberry Flower Oil – the herbal essential oil of elderberry and elderflower can also be used for the treatment of burn scars.
+Elderflower Oil – elderberry and elderflower can also be used for the treatment of burn scars.
 Combine purified water and up to 10 drops of the elder flower essential oil in a clean cosmetic spray bottle.
 Let them combine for a couple of hours, shake the bottle, then spray a little bit of the solution on the burn scar.
 Repeat a couple times a day.
-Elderberry juice can also be taken internally in 1/2 tsp. increments, three times a day.

-Emu Oil – has a number of very potent medicinal and healing benefits for the skin and can reduce acne, scars, broken capillaries, facial redness and other skin problems.
+Emu Oil – has a number of benefits for the skin and can reduce acne, scars, broken capillaries, facial redness and other skin problems.
 (I like this brand)

 Green Tea – soak a cloth in a cooled batch of strong green tea and apply to the healed or scarred tissues three times daily.
-(I get all my tea from Mountain Rose Herbs)
+(This is my favorite loose leaf green tea)

 Honey – has wonderful antiseptic and healing properties and is great at preventing scarring.
 (I like this brand)